 Rule of Law

-Every Monday we hold an assembly based around these values - these values are reinforced through the school week during all lessons, circle time and in the playground.
+Every regular assemblies based around these values - these values are reinforced through the school week during all lessons, circle time and in the playground.

 Through a Values centred education, the community of Rolleston Primary School aims to: